 Rockshox Reverb or PNW Cascade?

 So, the big question is, should you buy the Rockshox Reverb, or the PNW Cascade?
+Which is the best dropper post for the money?

 The answer simply comes down to budget.
 After my friend’s experience with cheap dropper posts, we’d all be leaning towards something from a leading brand like Rockshox.
 And, I’ve been extremely happy with my Reverb.